 A Parker Novel

-In The Outfit, Parker goes toe-to-toe with the mob—hitting them with heist after heist after heist—and the entire underworld learns an unforgettable lesson: whatever Parker does, he does deadly.
+In The Outfit, Parker goes toe-to-toe with the mob, hellbent on taking him down.
+The notorious lone wolf has some extra tricks up his sleeve, and the entire underworld will learn an unforgettable lesson: whatever Parker does, he does deadly.

 “Whatever Stark writes, I read.
 He’s a stylist, a pro, and I thoroughly enjoy his attitude.”